TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Conclusion

 \section{Conclusion}

-This paper presents the result of an interview study that highlights the importance of accessing diagrams to BLV people, the challenges it poses and the workarounds that help them overcome a lack of equitable access to non-textual information.
-We describe the challenges and workarounds as steps in a ``ladder of diagram access" that ranges from not knowing that a diagram even exists, to taking advantage of a diagram as a representation superior to text.
+We presented insights into approaches for improving diagram accessibility for BLV people.
+We conducted a formative study and learned about the challenges with diagram access.
+We summarized these challenges and some workarounds participants employed as steps in a ``ladder of diagram access" that ranges from not knowing that a diagram even exists to taking advantage of a diagram as a representation superior to text.
+Informed by our study, we designed TADA, a tool that provides multi-faceted access to node-link diagrams through the careful design and selection of a range of complementary interaction techniques, modes and sound designs that work on an inexpensive tablet.
+Based on an evaluation study we contribute an understanding of how audio and touch-based interactions can be leveraged to make diagrams more accessible.

-We use what we learned from the study to push the state of the art through the design of TADA.
-The tool provides multi-faceted access to node-link diagrams through the careful design and selection of a range of complementary interaction techniques, modes and sound designs that work on an inexpensive tablet.
-An evaluative study validates the design of the main interaction techniques and modes.
+\begin{acks} We thank Alex Thomo for his invaluable guidance at the initial stages of this work.
+This research is supported by the University of Victoria, NSERC DG 2020-04401, and the NSERC CREATE VADA graduate program. \end{acks}